PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

 .. function:: getCustomVariable(index, scope)

-    The function that will return the value of custom variables.
+    The function that will return the value of custom variable.

     :param string index: **Required** Number from 1 to 5 where variable is stored.
     :param string scope: **Required** Scope of the variable, ``"visit"`` or ``"page"``.